marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.multimodal/tutorials/object_detection/data_preparation/object_detection_with_dataframe.md

 predictor_df.fit(
     train_df,
     hyperparameters={
-        "optimization.learning_rate": 2e-4, # we use two stage and detection head has 100x lr
+        "optim.lr": 2e-4, # we use two stage and detection head has 100x lr
-        "optimization.max_epochs": 30,
+        "optim.max_epochs": 30,
         "env.per_gpu_batch_size": 32,  # decrease it when model is large
     },
 )